tedstreete/opi-prov-life/ZTP.md

 - DNS server (optional): maps domain names to IP addresses (for example bootstrap server and Deployment file server IPs).
 - Syslog server (optional): holds/collects logs during the sZTP process.

+## Requirements

+- Both IPv4 and IPv6 DHCP discovery and ZTP provisioning should be supported.
+- For environments that are predominately IPv6 based, we'll need a solution that supports SLAAC.
+- ZTP process and results, both success and failures, must be logged.
+- TBD

 ## sZTP process

 ![Chain Loader Provisioning opiton](architecture/Provisioning_TwoStage.png)